Where to go: Explore Cornwall

 The biggest indoor rainforest in the world, the Eden projectboasts many different plants from around the world, and holds events throughout the year, with impressive conservatories and gardens.

 The Lost Garden's of Heligan

 One of the most famous attractions in Cornwall, the Lost Gardens of Heligan are full of 19th century garden designs and is full of small but impressive attractions.
 Two of the most famous attractions being the Sleeping Lady, and the Grey Lady.

-Lands End is the most westerly point in the UK and boasts impressive views of the sea and 200 foot cliffs that rise out of the water.Still one of the most famous points in Cornwall, it has sparked interest from people since the ancient Greek times, when it was referred to as 'belerion', place of the sun.
+Lands End is the most westerly point in England and boasts impressive views of the sea and 200 foot cliffs that rise out of the water.Still one of the most famous points in Cornwall, it has sparked interest from people since the ancient Greek times, when it was referred to as 'belerion', place of the sun.